Jojo Burger Tempest: Production

-Critical response
+Reception

-Critical response to the album was mixed.
+Critical response to the album was mixed with comments about the album being bloated as a common complaint. "–Jojo is a double album, a detail which often indicates a band struggled to trim the fat off the raw recording session material."
+Says Sean Cooper in a PopMatters review.
 Marc Hogan of Pitchfork commented that the album is "a lot to take in, but with its blend of live drumming, textural guitars, skittering electronics, and wistful harmonies, it's worth braving Jojo's, uh, storm".
 Robert Cooke of Drowned in Sound noted that "the hour-long main section of Jojo Burger Tempest is too hollow to be of much merit".
 Spin magazine's Jon Young described the music as "hopscotching through styles with fidgety glee".